CallumRG/lessoncraft.ai/Daily Scrum/Apr 5.md

 - What will I do today: Finish test cases and fix bugs

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: coding the new profile page
-- What was in my way:
+- What was in my way: n/a
-- What will I do today:
+- What will I do today: finish the profile page, and finish up test cases.

 Michael:
 - What did I do yesterday: Made recently viewed lessons dashboard